keithalewis/math/ums.md

 partition of $\Omega$ and a function $X\colon\Omega\to\RR$ is measurable with respect to $\AA$ if and only if it is constant on atoms.
 In this case $X$ is a function on the atoms and we write $X\colon\AA\to\RR$.
-A partition provides partial informaton about outcomes.
+A partition provides partial information about outcomes.
 Full information is knowing which
-$\omega\in\Omega$ occured, partial information is knowing only which atom
+$\omega\in\Omega$ occurred, partial information is knowing only which atom
 $\omega$ belongs to.
 The partition of singletons represents complete information.
 The partition consisting of the sample space represents no information.